 Then, you need to believe you can become way better at anything you work towards.
-That’s growth mindset in essence.
+That’s the growth mindset in essence.
 The opposite of which is a fixed mindset that can hold anyone back.

 To achieve mastery, it’s not enough to just believe you can become better.
-You need to begin with the mastery in mind.
+You need to begin with mastery in mind.
 You don’t have to “fake it till you make it”.
 Instead, you need to realize where you are and who you want to become.
 Then, act according to who you want to become.

 For example, you may want to learn to play the piano from scratch.
-Instead of focusing on how you may have failed before, focus on the end result of becoming a master at playing the piano and the practice that will get you there.
+Instead of focusing on how you may have failed before, focus on the result of becoming a master at playing the piano and the practice that will get you there.
 You realize you’re just getting started, but you trust yourself and truly believe you’ll achieve mastery when you put in the work required.
 So you do what the top in the field do — put in hours of practice.